Email Deliverability · June 11, 2026 · Updated July 28, 2026 · 7 min read

 SPF stands for Sender Policy Framework.
 It is a TXT record on your sending domain that lists the IP addresses and hosts allowed to send email on your behalf.

 The team adds HubSpot Marketing.
 New record.
 They add Outreach or Salesloft for SDR cadences.
 New record.
 They add a transactional sender like Postmark or SendGrid for product emails.
 New record.
 They add a new SDR's cold outbound tool.
 New record.
 None of the old ones get removed.
-Eventually the record crosses the 10 DNS lookup limit — a hard technical ceiling defined in the SPF spec — and everything starts silently failing.
+Eventually the policy can cross the 10 DNS-lookup limit defined by RFC 7208, producing an SPF permanent error.
+Keep exactly one SPF record per sending domain and test it after every vendor change.

 The fix is not to keep adding strings.
 The fix is to consolidate.
 Move every sending tool behind one of two well-managed envelopes: